GameTimeline

 Westeros Books & history

-Andals cross the narrow sea with steel and the Faith of the Seven; southern kingdoms take shape over centuries.
+Andals cross the narrow sea with iron and the Faith of the Seven; southern kingdoms, knighthood, and septs take shape over centuries of conquest and conversion.
+Even their early histories were copied by septons thousands of years later—dates stay soft.

 What happened